windingtree/orgid-subgraph/README.md

 ./setup.sh
 ```

-For an externally hosted node type infura, the ethereum node URL must be updated to it.
+For an externally hosted node type infura, the ethereum node URL must be updated in the `docker-compose.yml` file.

 Then launch the node: